Domain-Driven Design

 Domain Model Structure

-Domain models are Aggregate Roots that encapsulate business logic and maintain invariants.
+Domain models are rich business objects that encapsulate business logic and maintain invariants.

 Domain Model Best Practices